msakho/health-check-70/health-check-ref-app/README.md

 What is it?
 -----------

-This reference application demontrates usage of JDG-health check artifact.
+This reference application demontrates usage of JDG-health check artifact and RollingUpgrade Migration

 System requirements
 -------------------